Random-sketching Techniques to Enhance the Numerical Stability of Block Orthogonalization Algorithms for s-step GMRES

-the orthgonality error of the basis vectors~$\widehat{Q}_j$ computed by CholQR2, and hence of the basis vectors $Q_{1:j}$ generated by BCGS2 with CholQR2, is of the order of the machine precision (as the condition \eqref{eq:intra-blk} ensures the condition \eqref{eq:eps}). \end{proposition}

-The proof of Proposition \ref{prop1} follows by combining the results from two facts: first, BCGS2 attains $O(\epsilon)$ orthogonality error overall provided each ``IntraBlk" step in line 3 of Figure~\ref{algo:bcgs2} attains $O(\epsilon)$ orthogonality error \cite{Barlow:2024}, and CholQR2 attains $O(\epsilon)$ orthogonality error when \eqref{eq:assumption-1} is satisfied \cite{Fukaya:2015}.
+where $c_1(\epsilon, n,s)$ is a constant.
+Hence, BCGS2 with CholQR2 obtains the overall $\mathcal{O}(\epsilon)$ orthogonality error as formalized in the following proposition. \begin{proposition} When the condition~\eqref{eq:assumption-1} is satisfied, the orthgonality error of the basis vectors~$\widehat{Q}_j$ computed by the CholQR2-based first intra-block orthogonalization, and hence of the basis vectors $Q_{1:j}$ generated by BCGS2 with CholQR2, is of the order of the machine precision (as the condition \eqref{eq:intra-blk} ensures the condition \eqref{eq:eps}). \end{proposition} \begin{proof} The proof of Proposition \ref{prop1} follows by combining the results from two facts: first, BCGS2 attains $O(\epsilon)$ orthogonality error overall provided each ``IntraBlk" step on Line 3 of Figure~\ref{algo:bcgs2} satisfies \eqref{eq:intra-blk-0} and \eqref{eq:intra-blk} \cite{Barlow:2024}, and CholQR2 satisfies these conditions when \eqref{eq:assumption-1} is satisfied \cite[Theorems 3.3 \& 3.5]{Fukaya:2015}. \end{proof}

-The main drawback of CholQR is that it computes the Gram matrix of the input basis vectors to be orthogonalized (Line~2 in Figure~\ref{algo:cholqr}), and the Gram matrix has the condition number which is the square of the input vectors' condition number.
-Hence, CholQR can fail when the condition number of the input vectors $V_{j}$ is greater than the reciprocal of the square-root of the machine epsilon $\epsilon$ (i.e., $\kappa(V_{j}) > 1/\mathcal{O}(\epsilon^{1/2})$).
-This can cause numerical issues, especially for the $s$-step method, because even when Newton or Chebyshev basis are generated, the $s$-step basis vectors can be ill-conditioned with a large condition number.
+The main drawback of CholQR is that it computes the Gram matrix of the input basis vectors $\widehat{V}_{j}$ to be orthogonalized (Line~2 in Figure~\ref{algo:cholqr}), and the Gram matrix has the condition number which is the square of the condition number of the input vectors $\widehat{V}_j$.
+Hence, CholQR can fail when the condition number of the input vectors $\widehat{V}_{j}$ is greater than the reciprocal of the square-root of the machine epsilon $\epsilon$ (i.e., $\kappa(\widehat{V}_{j}) > 1/\mathcal{O}(\epsilon^{1/2})$).
+This can cause numerical issues, especially for the $s$-step method, because even when Newton or Chebyshev basis is generated, the $s$-step basis vectors can be ill-conditioned with a large condition number.